-By the time that patients have gone through consultation with the plastic surgeon, they will have selected the implant material, implant size, profile (widest diameter of the implant in relation to its height), and incision approach.
+By the time patients have gone through consultation with the plastic surgeon, they will have selected the implant material, implant size, profile (widest diameter of the implant concerning its height), and incision approach.
 The type of anesthesia to be used for the procedure may also have been discussed.
-At this point, many patients may assume that the next step will be just to show up on the day of surgery.
-However, there are a number of very important instructions that patients will need to follow prior to the surgical appointment.
+At this point, many patients may assume that the next step will be to show up on the day of surgery.
+However, there are several essential instructions that patients will need to follow before the surgical appointment.

 Two Weeks Prior

-Patients who drink alcohol or smoke should quit about two weeks prior to the breast augmentation procedure.
-Both smoking and alcohol can cause longer and less optimal wound healing, and increase the risk of excessive scarring.
-Ideally, this is the time when patients should simply quit for good, but at the very least, they should wait until four to six weeks after surgery to resume.
-This is also the time for patients to talk with the surgeon about all medications, vitamins, supplements, and herbs (including any herbal teas) they are taking on a regular basis.
+Patients who drink alcohol or smoke should quit about two weeks before the breast augmentation procedure.
+Both smoking and alcohol can cause longer and less optimal wound healing and increase excessive scarring risk.
+Ideally, this is the time when patients should quit for good, but at the very least, they should wait until four to six weeks after surgery to resume.
+This is also the time for patients to talk with the surgeon about all medications, vitamins, supplements, and herbs (including any herbal teas) they are regularly taking.
 Some of these may interfere with the healing process.

 One to Two Weeks Prior

-This is the point at which patients should start looking at preparing certain things in advance so that they will not have to worry about them after the surgery.
+This is when patients should start looking at preparing certain things in advance not to have to worry about them after the surgery.
 Fill all regular prescriptions, along with any prescriptions for antibiotics or painkillers to be taken after the surgery.

 Arrange to have a friend or family member drive you to and from the surgery.
 You will not be allowed to have a taxi take you back home.
 Have this person stay with you for the first one to two days after the surgery.
 Also, arrange to have them take care of children and pets.